Neighbors of Northwest Branch

 NNWB supports three different stream water quality monitoring programs - all are welcome to voluntee

-2. The Izaak Walton League's Salt Watch program monitors chloride, with a focus on the cold-weather months when jurisdictions and residents use chloride-based ice melt.
-See our sites here.
-Contact us to get involved on NNWB's sites.
+2. NNWB volunteers test water for salt (via chloride levels) through the Izaak Walton League's Salt Watch program.
+Salt pollution is unfortunately common in cold-weather months when jurisdictions and residents use chloride-based ice melt.
+We test the water year round and after each snow or ice event.
+See data from our sites here.
+Contact us to get involved on NNWB's sites or establish a new test site near you.

 3. We participate in Nature Forward's macroinvertebrate program (see photos and a description below).
 See how to participate here.